drocamor/PopUp/README.md

 # EC2 instances shutdown after their time is expired (naively)
 # The shutdown mechanism is a bit more robust
 # PopUp allows you to put arbitrary scripts in the config
+# PopUp updates ~/.ssh/config with a shortcut

 # Todos #
-# PopUp updates ~/.ssh/config with a shortcut
+# This readme is a bit more verbose
+# PopUp makes sure you don't have an instance running already
 # You can extend the time that an instance will run for
-# This readme is a bit more verbose